 An organization’s human capital is a key part of the development process, which is why its knowledge base needs to be consistently updated to avoid a decline in capability.

 Staff learning contributes to this and positions the organization better towards success when hitting its development goals.
+For example, if you aim to enrich your blog post with unique guest posts, you can train your staff to use an AI detector to discover AI-generated content.

 In fact, companies that invest in their staff and leaders during transformational changes are 2.4 times more likely to achieve their performance targets.